Never Tear Us Apart: Background and composition

+He felt guilt over every break-up because it brought back memories of his parents' divorce and their break-up.
+When he got successful he'd feel the guilt of leaving his brother and it just seemed to be everywhere.
+Going back into his diaries, we'd find evidence of the guilt – it wasn't just all happy-go-lucky rockstar.
+There was always problems being presented.
+His break-up with Michele (Bennett, his childhood flame), he was utterly torn between this woman he loved and how their lives were going in so many different directions.
+That’s why it inspired ‘Never Tear Us Apart’.
+Kick had gone to Number One and suddenly there's this kid-in-a-candy store mentality – he was travelling around the world and thought he'd never settle down.
+There was the hedonistic side to him, but always an almost catholic sense of self-flagellation too.

 "Never Tear Us Apart" is a ballad, written in the tempo of a modern Viennese waltz, layered with synthesizers and containing dramatic pauses before the instrumental breaks.
 Kirk Pengilly lends a saxophone solo near the end.
 According to the liner notes of Shine Like It Does: The Anthology (1979–1997), the song was composed on piano as a bluesy number in the style of Fats Domino.
 Producer Chris Thomas suggested a synth-based arrangement instead.